TheRealDuckboy/r4cppp/hello-world.md

 be explicitly imported/included (the prelude).
 The `println!` macro is included as part of that subset.

-Lets change our example a little bit:
+Let's change our example a little bit:

 ```rust
 fn main() {